British Brewer

 Recipe: Fullers London Pride (version 1.0)

-An online version complete with process can be found here.
+An online version complete with process can be found hereUPDATE: Recipe turned out great and has been promoted to the permanent recipe section of the site.

 Fullers London PrideFor my last version 1.0 Best Bitter/ESB recipe for the near future (before we turn our sites to the Old Ales) I thought we could go out with a bang with one of my favorites (and my dads), Fullers London Pride.
 You can find the write-up on the brewery from my recipe post on Fullers ESB.